Putin revokes Russia’s ratification of nuclear test ban treaty

 Moscow on October 6 announced its intention to withdraw from the treaty to “mirror” the position of the US, which has signed, but not ratified the treaty.

-It is unclear, however, whether the revocation will result in Russia resuming tests of nuclear weapons.
+It is unclear whether the revocation will result in Russia resuming tests of nuclear weapons.

 Deputy Foreign Minister Sergei Ryabkov said earlier this month that Moscow would continue to respect the ban and would resume nuclear tests only if the US does so.